Instruments

 along_track_pixel_size(aircraft_speed, along_track_sampling=1.0)[source]

-Calculate the along-track pixel size for a given aircraft speed and oversampling rate.
+Calculate the along-track pixel size for a given aircraft speed and along-track sampling factor.

 Parameters: